ZZYW/ThingThingThing/README.md

 float TOD_Data.main.TimeNow; //e.x.
 3:30PM will be represented as 15.5
 bool TOD_Data.main.IsDay;
 bool TOD_Data.main.IsNight;
-bool InWater; //if is in water now int NeighborCount; //how many neighbors do you have currently
+bool inWater; //if is in water now int NeighborCount; //how many neighbors do you have currently
 ```